freesultan/audit_morpheus/myaudit/note.md

 - How to dos, time sensetive dos, revert?
 - How to exploit boundries and edge cases?
 - Rewards and calculation test

+## Develper's mind
+- what parts of this code was rushed?
+- what complex math they hate writing?
+- what external library did they trust blindly?